Cape May warbler: Description

 Plumages of the female and immature male resemble washed-out versions of the adult male, lacking the strong head pattern.
 The yellowish rump, and at least indications of the white wing bar, are always present.

 Biology

 This species is insectivorous and lays larger clutches in years when spruce budworm is abundant.
 It picks insects from the tips of conifer branches or flies out to catch insects.
 The Cape May warbler also feeds on berry juice and nectar in winter, and has, uniquely for a warbler, a tubular tongue to facilitate this behavior.

 The breeding habitat of this bird is the edges of coniferous woodland.
-Cape May warblers nest in dense foliage near the trunk of the tree, commonly the black spruce, and lay 4–9 eggs in a cup nest.
+Cape May warblers nest in dense foliage near the trunk of the tree, commonly the black spruce, and lays a clutch of 4–9 eggs in a cup nest.
 This species can lay the largest clutch of any New World warbler, probably in response to increases in the numbers of spruce budworm during outbreaks.

 The song of the Cape May warbler is a simple repetition of high tsi notes.
 The call is a thin sip.
 This bird usually sings from high perches.